Also known as:Arterial Blood Gases; ABGs

 What does the test result mean?

 Normal values will vary from lab to lab.
-They are also dependent on elevation above sea level as a person's blood oxygen level will be lower if they live higher than sea level.
+They are also dependent on elevation above sea level as a person's blood oxygen level will be lower if he or she lives higher than sea level.

 Results from an arterial blood gas analysis are not diagnostic; they should be used in combination with the results of other tests and exams to evaluate someone for a respiratory, metabolic, or kidney problem.